tuletech/report_cat/README.md

 # TODO

+ * Give base report ability to export all params as hash for use in linking
  * Change cohort reports to identify cohort by sym and use factory, rather than instance of class
  * Fix pending spec due to Travis problem

  * Replace Google Charts with D3
  * Improve Column modelling WRT calculated ratios and moving averages